 Circular economy

-A careful assessment of progress towards a circular economy is essential to understand how the different components of this policy develop over time and whether the change is going in the desired direction.
-It is also useful to understand the effectiveness of the different actions implemented, and constitutes an analytical basis for identifying new priorities.
-There is no all-encompassing indicator to measure the circularity of an economy, also because it would not be able to capture its complexity and different dimensions.
-A core set of indicators on the circular economy is a set of key measures used to evaluate and monitor the transition from a linear to a circular economic model, where materials are used, recycled and reused as much as possible.
-The indicators can cover a variety of aspects, including efficiency in the use of resources, waste reduction and the adoption of sustainable practices.
+A careful assessment of progress towards a circular economy is essential to understand how the different components of this policy evolve over time and whether the change is moving in the desired direction.
+It is also useful for evaluating the effectiveness of the various actions implemented and provides an analytical basis for identifying new priorities.
+There is no single comprehensive indicator to measure the circularity of an economy, as it would not be able to capture its complexity and different dimensions.
+A core set of circular economy indicators is a collection of key measures used to assess and monitor the transition from a linear to a circular economic model, where materials are used, recycled, and reused as much as possible.
+The indicators can cover a variety of aspects, including resource efficiency, waste reduction, and the adoption of sustainable practices.

 EXPORT OF NON-HAZARDOUS AND HAZARDOUS SPECIAL WASTE